-An electronic edition of Special Wishes will be published later in 2016, via the Town of Westhampton's web site.
+An electronic edition of Special Wishes will be published later in 2016 via the Town of Westhampton's website at Police Department.
 Please look there for updates.

 SPECIAL WISHES - What and Why?

 The purpose of this manual is to help you put your worldly affairs in order, for you and for your loved ones.